Skip to main content

 • Date and time of sample collection (this information is paramount to ensure timely processing of your request)

-The destination of the report, the name of the requesting clinician and a contact or bleep number for the responsible clinician must be provided.
+The destination of the report, the name of the requesting clinician and a contact number for the responsible clinician must be provided.

 This enables the laboratory to contact the clinician regarding unsuitable samples and for communication urgent results.